plone/guillotina/docs/source/contrib/cache.md

 - guillotina.contrib.redis
 - guillotina.contrib.cache
 cache:
-- driver: guillotina.contrib.redis
+  driver: guillotina.contrib.redis
 ```

-## In Storage Cache
+## Redis Storage Cache

-This option is the recomended one for more than one process running guillotina on the same DB.
+This option is the recommended one for more than one process running guillotina on the same DB.

 Its needed to add `aioredis` as a dependency on your project